 Depth representation information SEI message semantics

-The syntax elements in the depth representation information (DRI) SEI message specify various parameters for auxiliary pictures of type AUX_DEPTH for the purpose of processing decoded primary and auxiliary pictures prior to rendering on a 3D display, such as view synthesis.
-Specifically, depth or disparity ranges for depth pictures are specified.
+The syntax elements in the depth representation information (DRI) SEI message specify various parameters for auxiliary pictures of type AUX_DEPTH or constituent rectangles of type CR_DEPTH for the purpose of processing decoded primary and depth pictures or constituent rectangles prior to rendering on a 3D display, such as view synthesis.
+Specifically, depth or disparity ranges for depth pictures or constituent rectangles are specified.

 Use of this SEI message requires the definition of the following variable: